One of the 10 official ATPE tenets

 ATPE State Committees

-Members may volunteer to serve on nine standing committees that make recommendations to the ATPE Board of Directors and ATPE House of Delegates, as well as volunteer to serve on five special committees that primarily select award recipients.
+Members may volunteer to serve on nine standing committees that make recommendations to the ATPE Board of Directors and ATPE House of Delegates.

 ATPE’s 20 regions correspond to the boundaries of the 20 Texas Education Agency regions.
 Each ATPE member is a member of the region in which he or she is employed.
 Every ATPE region has an elected officer corps that: